Lawn chairs sitting on a beach next to a cooler while a dog relaxes under an umbrella.

 Drinks sitting in a cooler full of ice.

 The two main categories are soft and hard coolers, with a third niche category of powered coolers.
-All three styles offer their own pros that set them apart from other options.
+All three styles offer pros that set them apart from other options.
 Soft coolers are lighter and usually easier to carry with double handles, shoulder straps, or sometimes backpack straps.
 The main issue with them is; that generally, they’re smaller, so if you need to carry a large amount of food or drinks, they aren’t the best option.
-Hard coolers, on the other hand, often come in larger sizes with bigger storage capacity.
-On the flip side, they can become tougher to carry with just one person because of their size.
+On the other hand, hard coolers often come in larger sizes with bigger storage capacity.
+On the flip side, they can become more burdensome to carry with just one person because of their size.

 Other things to consider when choosing a cooler are: